 Elderly participants showed the most impressive improvements throughout both listening sessions and music therapy projects.
 Additional surveys showed that the participants had developed better confidence, motivation, and self-esteem over time.

-15. Music therapy isn’t only for the elderly — nearly 22% of American music therapists have worked with adolescents and/or children.
+19. Music therapy facts show that nearly 22% of American music therapists have worked with adolescents and/or children.

 A study from 2016 involving 200 Malaysian students revealed a higher incidence of giving correct answers (75%) when soft music was playing instead of fast or instrumental music.